 This mobile app helps users keep track of bin collection days and helps residents recycle, providing an alphabetical list of materials, and information on how to properly dispose of, recycle, or compost.
 It also provides a list of recycling centers and drop-off locations, including maps and directions.

 Gro Recycling is a preschool kids’ game about recycling that is fun, but also a great way for kids and parents to learn about recycling and taking care of our planet’s resources.
 Kids feed the recycling bins their garbage to find out which characters like which recyclables.
 Then trash is made into new products that the players sorted with the recycling machines.
 Right now, grow Recycling is used in sustainability education by thousands of schools and preschools in the USA and Europe.

 And last but not least on our recycling apps list is – Recycle!
 This app provides residents the information they need about recycling, collection times, recyclable items, photo reports of potential hazards or miss-collections as well as latest news.

 Also, this app allows you to receive reminders at a chosen time and never forget to prepare your waste for pick-up.
-And with this app it is extremely easily to find the collections points available around you: battery & electronic collection points, glass domes, recycling parks, second hand shop, etc, as well as their opening hours & closing days.
+And with this app, it is extremely easy to find the collection points available around you: battery & electronic collection points, glass domes, recycling parks, second-hand shop, etc, as well as their opening hours & closing days.

 I hope that these recycling apps will help you to recycle better, together we can make a change!